 Chess is one of the most popular board games across the world.
-Not only does it give fun, it also has many benefits that are now proven by research.
-Even in many school’s curriculum, chess is there as a dedicated subject.
-So considering these facts it is very important to teach your kids to play chess.
+Not only does it give fun, but also it has many benefits.
+So it is very important to teach your kids to play chess.

 For teaching kids effectively you really need to have a proper and structured guide which I am going to provide in this article.

-If you are a parent or a coach who wants to teach kids to play chess kids then you are the right place.
-In this article I will talk with you about what actually works and what doesn’t.
-And if you are a chess beginner then don’t worry because I have tried my best to keep things super simple.
-So without further ado let’s start.
+If you are a parent or a coach who wants to teach kids to play chess, then also you are in the right place.
+And if you are a chess beginner then don’t worry because I have tried my best to keep things simple.
+So let’s start.

 1. Start With The Chess Board Structure And Setup